kwaldenphd/python-anaconda/lab-procedure.md

 print(characters[0].title() + " is my favorite.")
 ```

-<blockquote>QJ: What do you expect this code to output?
+<blockquote>QK: What do you expect this code to output?
 Explain how this program works in your own words.</blockquote>

 78. Comments that walk through each line of this program:
 ```Python